MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-manage-inactive-user-accounts.md

 To access the `lastSignInDateTime` property using Microsoft Graph:

-- You need a Microsoft Entra ID P1 or P2 edition license.
+- You need a Microsoft Entra ID P1 or P2 license.

 - You need to grant the app the following Microsoft Graph permissions:
   - AuditLog.Read.All